sigstore/cosign/README.md

 I believe this tool is complementary to TUF, and they can be used together.
 I haven't tried yet, but think we can also reuse a registry for TUF storage.

-### Why not use Blockchain?

-Just kidding.
-Nobody actually asked this.
-Don't be that person.

-### Why not use $FOO?

-See the next section, [Requirements](#Requirements).
-I designed this tool to meet a few specific requirements, and didn't find anything else that met all of these.
-If you're aware of another system that does meet these, please let me know!

 ## Design Requirements